 We may be compensated if you purchase through links on our website.
 Our Reviews Team is committed to delivering honest, objective, and independent reviews on home products and services.

-Plastering a wall can transform the look and feel of a room.
+Plastering a wall can transform a room’s look and feel.
 This traditional method creates a smooth, durable surface that’s perfect for painting or wallpapering.
 While it requires practice to master, understanding the basics can help homeowners tackle projects big and small.
-In the video above, This Old House master plasterer Stephen Norton demonstrates the proper technique for plastering a wall.
+In the video above, This Old House master plasterer Stephen Norton demonstrates how to properly plaster a wall.

 Benefits of Plaster Walls